vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 841

-Asvaghoşa, author of Buddhacarita 621 Asvalāyana (in verse ) 381n Asvalāyana-grhya-parisista 219, 262 n,
+Asvaghoṣa, author of Buddhacarita 621 Asvalāyana (in verse ) 381n Asvalāyana-grhya-parisista 219, 262 n,

 524, 526, 527, Asvalayanagrhyasutra, 46, 58, 98,